 34- In these meetings drafts of Structured Approach from both sides were exchanged.
-Unfortunately, the draft of the Agency did not considered those major general elements especially delivery of the alleged documents.
-The Agency, by instruction of the DG, is constantly resists NOT to deliver documents that claim belong to Iran.
+Unfortunately, the draft of the Agency did not consider those major general elements especially delivery of the alleged documents.
+The Agency, by instruction of the DG, constantly resists NOT to deliver documents that are claimed to belong to Iran.
 This is really a dilemma.
-It is naturally very illogical that an alleged claim raises BUT no support on that claim is provided?!!!!!
+It is naturally very illogical that an alleged claim is raised BUT no support on that claim is provided?!!!!!